kimeshan/mf-proto/README.md

 ## Technical Overview
 mf-proto is a sports match and player performance video analytics platform.
 It's a web application built on the MEAN stack. **Node.js** and the **Express** web framework is used on the backend while **AngularJS, HTML 5 and CSS** are used on the front-end.
-MongoDB will be used as the database.
-Maxflow can be used offline and online in the browser while a sync process will ensure the online server is updated.
+MongoDB will be used as the database. mf-proto can be used offline and online in the browser while a sync process will ensure the online server is updated.

 The completed web application will consist of three main components:
  1. **Project, Collections & Events Management (CRUD)**